camunda/camunda-docs-manual/site/src/documents/api-references/rest/case-execution/post-local-variables.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>The variable value or type is invalid.
-For example the value could not be parsed to an Integer value or the passed variable type is not supported.
+    <td>The variable value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
   <tr>
     <td>500</td>
     <td>application/json</td>
-    <td>Update or delete could not be executed, for example because the case execution does not exist.</td>
+    <td>Update or deletion could not be executed, for example because the case execution does not exist.</td>
   </tr>
 </table>